 Run Sandfly with Podman

 Some Linux distributions (aka distros), such as Red Hat Enterprise Linux (RHEL) and its related distros, officially support Podman rather than Docker.
-Sandfly is able to run under Podman on those distros by performing the following steps, which have been tested on RHEL 8.7 and 9.0 releases.
+Sandfly is able to use the Docker images with Podman on those distros by performing the following steps, which have been tested on RHEL 8.7 and 9.0.

 Podman Preparation